walaura/postcss-xml-transform/README.md

 ## Are you aware XSS already stands for Cross Site Scripting?

-Yes but THAT should actually be called `css`. it's not ny fault whatever commitee came up with that name wanted to sound 'radical' or 'extreme' because their legal guardians didnt get them those sneakers with built in rollerblades.
-Once this project gains traction I will submit as formal proposal to rename cross site scripting to css as it always should have been called
+Yes but THAT should actually be called `css`.
+It's not my fault whatever commitee came up with that name wanted to sound 'radical' or 'extreme' because their legal guardians didn't get them those sneakers with built in rollerblades.
+Once this project gains traction I will submit a formal proposal to rename cross site scripting to css as it always should have been called.

 ## But what about the _existing_ CSS then?